ericbenwa/ballpark-deal/_pages/glossary.md

 ## Principal
 A loan’s actual balance, excluding the interest owed for borrowing, is called the principal.
 In the app, this is shown as the estimated monthly Principal at the beginning of the loan.
 [Learn More](https://www.fha.com/define/principal)

+## Principal & Interest (P&I)
+The principal is the amount borrowed and required to pay back, and interest is what the lender charges for lending you the money.
+In the app, this is shown as the monthly mortgage amount if P&I is selected.
+[Learn More](https://www.consumerfinance.gov/ask-cfpb/on-a-mortgage-whats-the-difference-between-my-principal-and-interest-payment-and-my-total-monthly-payment-en-1941/)

 ## Property Management
 Property managers are individuals or companies that are hired to manage a rental property.
 [Learn More](https://www.biggerpockets.com/glossary/property-manager)